May 11, 2012, Christopher D. Carroll StickyExpectationsC

 to each differing opinion, along with the population mass associated

 with the different opinions.
-Specifically, suppose there are
+Specifically, suppose there are different

 opinions in the population, each of whom constitutes population mass